Issue 63 (1)

 Analytical instrumentation and methods continue to measure ever lower concentrations of contaminants in foods.
 As this trend progresses, effective monitoring of our food supply chain...

-Statistical process control (SPC) and process capability (PC) may not be the latest-and-greatest analytics approaches in food manufacturing, but they deliver what other analytics approaches cannot: a defined path to quickly improve quality,...
+Statistical process control (SPC) and process capability (PC) deliver what other analytics approaches cannot: a defined path to quickly and cost effectively improve quality.

 Raymond J. Tarleton was the right person, at the right time, with the right skills to guide AACC International (AACCI) and The American Phytopathological Society (APS) through a period of amazing advancements.

 Thank you to all our corporate members, who contribute their knowledge, expertise, and professional involvement to ensure the continued strength of the association and to promote excellence in cereal grain science worldwide.